 The model is similar to any other grant proposal process.
 Conservancies must apply to NRT for CLF funding, with proposals that reflect community priorities and have been approved by respective boards.
 But it differs from a lot of other NGO funding in two main ways.
 The first is that it is only open to NRT member conservancies.
 Secondly, and most importantly, how it is spent it is entirely the community’s choice.

-To date, the CLF has provided US$ 1.6 million for 66 projects across 29 conservancies.
-45 CLF projects have been used to leverage match-funding or technical support from county governments and other NGOs.
+To date, the CLF has provided more than Ksh.
+220 million (US$ 2.2 million) for 83 projects across 30 conservancies.
+Many projects have been used to leverage match-funding or technical support from county governments and other NGOs.

 Tourism is one of the most powerful ways for local communities to see tangible benefits from wildlife and habitat conservation.
 Not only do lodges, camps and adventure operators provide jobs to local people, but the revenue to conservancies from bed night and entry fees support core operations (such as ranger salaries and vehicle maintenance) and social projects for the entire community (such as education and health).